 - Washington Leadership Academy PCS

-The Dual Enrollment Scholarship Funding Opportunity is a grant application for institutions of higher education and local education agency partnerships to seek funding for dual enrollment through existing partnerships.
-OSSE began supporting this work as the initial dual enrollment opportunity in DC, and it is different from the DC Dual Enrollment Consortium program because LEAs independently conduct outreach to form and manage the IHE partnerships that serve their students.
+The Dual Enrollment Scholarship grant program is an opportunity for IHEs and LEAs to seek funding for dual enrollment through existing partnerships.
+This program existed prior to the DC Dual Enrollment Consortium program.
 OSSE’s primary role is funding the scholarship, once the partnerships are established.

-If you are a representative of an institution of higher education and would like to review the Dual Enrollment Scholarship application information, please visit the Scholarship Funding Opportunity webpage.
+If you are a representative of an IHE and would like to review the Dual Enrollment Scholarship grant program information, please visit the Dual Enrollment Scholarship Funding Opportunity webpage.